klemola/vetovoima/README.md

 ## _vetovoima_ is an arcade game where you control the gravity!

 The world is a hollow circle with a star in the center.
-You're a **Yellow Block** and your goal is to get to the **Tall Blue Block** before the time runs out.
-You have to make your way through shifting debris.
+You're the **Yellow Block** and your goal is to navigate through shifting debris to the **Tall Blue Block** before the time runs out.
+The challenge is to survive the chaos that ensues from changes to gravity.

-You can **move forward**, **slow down** and **control the intensity and direction of gravity**.
+You can **move forward**, **slow down** and change the **intensity and direction of gravity**:
-The levels are randomly generated and the challenge is to survive the chaos that ensues from changes to gravity.
-There's an increasing amount of debris flying around and less time to make it to the goal as you progress through the levels.

-### Controls

 ➡️ **Right arrow**: move forward

 ⬅️ **Left arrow**: slow down

 ↕️ **Up/Down arrow**: control the gravity

+## Play _vetovoima_

+vetovoima is up on [itch.io](https://yourmagicisworking.itch.io/vetovoima)

+### Gameplay preview

+> The preview is WebP format, which might not be supported by some browsers.
+[Try Vimeo instead](https://vimeo.com/723716079)

 ![vetovoima_level](docs/vetovoima_level.webp)